-- In Ōkami, all enemies are this.
-The most prominent example is Yami's slot-machine form, where, if you don't Powerslash it or use Mist, it will just pick random moves.
-Another good example is the boss fight with Lechku and Nechku.
+- Ōkami: All enemies are subject to this.
+The most prominent example is Yami's slot-machine form where, if you don't Powerslash it or use Mist, it will just pick random moves.
+Another good example is the boss fight against Lechku and Nechku.

 - A speedrunner named Cosmo, while attempting a world record speedrun of The Legend of Zelda: Ocarina of Time, ran into this with the Fire Temple boss, Volvagia, during one of his most promising runs.
 Due to the specific sequence break he was using, he had a limited amount of time to defeat Volvagia before the game auto-killed him, which would waste too much time to catch up to the world record, meaning he would have to start an HOUR's worth of gameplay over.
 So of course, Volvagia, only being vulnerable when the AI Roulette lands on certain moves, proceeded to perform anything but those moves until Cosmo's run was ruined.
 This happened repeatedly.

-- FFX suffered from this short cut as well.
-Although more commonly the bosses were a combination of AI and randomness. (i.e. random single damage attack followed random AoE attack followed by random buff, heal if low health) The final boss in that game has an attack that reduces your entire party to 1 HP.
+- The bosses of Final Fantasy X were typically a combination of AI and randomness, e.g. random single damage attack followed random AoE attack followed by random buff, heal if at low health.
+The final boss in this game has an attack that reduces your entire party to 1 HP.
 Potentially dangerous, but not if he uses it multiple times in a row...

 - Enemies in Dragon Quest VIII, even bosses, pay little attention to the state of the fight.
 They'll use a special move removing all effects on the party, even when there are none.
 They'll cast buffs on themselves when they're about to die anyway.
 They'll call for backup even when their party is already full, and other pointless actions.